census-instrumentation/opencensus-website/content/quickstart/erlang/metrics.md

 ### Create the exporter

 In order for our metrics to be exported to Prometheus, our application needs to be exposed as a scrape endpoint.
-The simplest method to acheive this is to use Erlang's included HTTP server through `prometheus_httpd`.
+The simplest method to achieve this is to use Erlang's included HTTP server through `prometheus_httpd`.
 Add the hex package to `rebar.config` and the applications to `repl.app.src`:

 ```erlang
 {erl_opts, [debug_info]}.